-- Do not administer to patients with hypersensitivity to carbapenems. - Administer with caution to patients allergic to other betalactams (cross-hypersensitivity may occur). - May cause: - nausea, vomiting (the infusion rate may be slowed down in case of nausea), diarrhoea; - neurotoxicity: confusional state, seizures (most frequently in patients with history of seizures or renal impairment); - hypersensitivity reactions; - local reactions (phlebitis/thrombophlebitis). - For the management of adverse effects, see Appendix 17. - Avoid or monitor combination with: valproic acid (decreased plasma concentration of valproic acid and risk of seizures), oral or injectable ganciclovir (risk of seizures). - Pregnancy and breastfeeding: avoid unless the benefits outweigh the risks
+- Do not administer to patients with hypersensitivity to carbapenems. - Administer with caution to patients with hypersensitivity to other betalactams (crosshypersensitivity may occur). - May cause: - nausea, vomiting (the infusion rate may be slowed down in case of nausea), diarrhoea; - nervous sytem disorders: confusional state, seizures (most frequently in patients with history of seizures or renal impairment); - hypersensitivity reactions; - local reactions (phlebitis/thrombophlebitis).

+- For the management of adverse effects, see Appendix 17. - Avoid or monitor combination with: valproic acid (decreased plasma concentration of valproic acid and risk of seizures), oral or injectable ganciclovir (risk of seizures). - Pregnancy and breastfeeding: use only if the benefits outweigh the risks (safety not established).

-• Symptomatic monitoring.
+- Symptomatic monitoring.